 There is an efficient and expanding public transportation system that makes getting around in Guangzhou relatively simple.
-The Yang Cheng Tong card, available from convenience stores throughout the city, offers discounted travel using local buses, subways and even some taxis.
+The Yang Cheng Tong card, available from convenience stores throughout the city, offers discounted travel using local buses, subways, and even some taxis.
 The subway covers much of downtown, and the stations are clearly marked with the Guangzhou Metro logo.
-The bus system has more comprehensive service, but is slow if you travel long distances.
+The bus system has a more comprehensive service, but is slow if you travel long distances.
 Buses require exact change or a Yang Cheng Tong card.

 Taxis are a popular form of transport in Guangzhou for visitors, as they are cheap and reliable.
 Many drivers will not speak English, however, so it is best to have your destination written in Chinese to show them.
 Renting a car is possible, but driving in the downtown area can be confusing and possibly dangerous for those unfamiliar with Chinese as the road signs are not in English.

 China has a reputation for being bicycle-friendly, but Guangzhou does not have necessary amenities like bicycle lanes.
-You can rent a bicycle on Shamian Island, but for longer stays it is preferable to buy one as rentals are often in bad repair.
+You can rent a bicycle on Shamian Island, but for longer stays it is preferable to buy one, as rentals are often in bad repair.
 It is also possible to explore some areas of the city on foot, but the various districts are far apart.

 Become our Guangzhou Travel Expert

 We are looking for contributors for our Guangzhou travel guide.
 If you are a local, a regular traveller to Guangzhou or a travel professional with time to contribute and answer occasional forum questions, please contact us.